alecbiela/inertia-concretecms/README.md

 * The `<meta charset='...'>` tag is included automatically

 #### Title Callback
-A global variable `CCM_SITE_NAME` will be exposed with the name of the site as specified inside Dashboard > System &amp; Settings > Basics > Name &amp; Attributes.
+A global variable `CCM_SITE_NAME` will be exposed with the name of the site as specified inside Dashboard > System &amp; Settings > Basics > Name &amp; Attributes (defaults to the "Site Name" you provide during Concrete CMS installation).
 You can retrieve this when setting your page titles, or even pipe it into your title callback, like so:
 ```
 createInertiaApp({
   title: title => `${title} :: ${CCM_SITE_NAME}`,
   // ...
 })
 ```

-### Links
-No major changes to the Inertia documentation.

-### Manual Visits
-No major changes to the Inertia documentation.

 ### Forms
 Stub.